 Elaine’s life achievements and the gifts she gave her children and friends.

-The eldest daughter of school teacher Patrica Dugins and ex world war 1 veteran Joesph Dugins.
+The eldest daughter of school teacher Patricia Dugins and ex WW1 veteran Josesh Dugins.

 Perhaps some of the family gifts instilled in us by mum and dad had their origins in the extreme conditions of the trenches on the western front survived by her father.